Regent Mill, Failsworth: Architecture

-This was designed as a ring mill (thus lower head room was required than in a mule mill) it was 345 by 130 ft It it four storeys high.
+This was designed as a ring mill (thus lower head room was required than in a mule mill) it was 345 by 130 ft It was four storeys high.
 The cellar contained a warehouse, yarn cellar, waste room, cotton room, and dust room.
 The first floor was the card room.
 The second floor was the ring frame room.
 The third floor was the winding, warping and beaming room.
 The chimney was 210 ft, it and the boiler house were demolished in 1964.

 Power

 It was powered by a marine type vertical triple expansion engines built by Buckley & Taylor of Oldham in 1906 with 1800 installed horsepower.
 The engine had a 63 in low-pressure cylinder and was sometimes loaded to 2,000 ihp.
 It ran until 1958, when it was scrapped.
 It ran 60,000 spindles.
 There was a 26 ft flywheel, 26 ropes operated at 64 rpm.